 Proverbs 31 describes the height of female effectiveness, which is unattainable for any one woman.
 This poem gives us examples of how a godly women stewards various tasks in and outside the home.

-When we try to do it all, we quickly become ensnared in the overcommittment trap.
-The color fades, the beauty vanishes, and our lives become fragile.
+When we try to do it all, we quickly become ensnared in the overcommitment trap.
+The color fades, the beauty vanishes, and our physical and emotional health eventually becomes fragile.

 God’s best for us involves diligently protecting our time and resources.
 We must be on constant alert against tasks that could take our attention away from our God-given priorities.